notepad-plus-plus/npp-usermanual/content/docs/preferences.md

 ### Margins / Border / Edge

 These define the margin style, border width, and edge settings.
-(This page is new in v7.9.2; in v7.9.1 and earlier, these settings were in the [Editing](#editing) page of the preferences.

 * **Folder Margin Style**: if the active Language lexer allows for code folding, these determine
     * `☐ Simple`: shows a `-` if that section is not folded, or a `+` if it is.